SpeedyWeather/SpeedyWeather.jl/docs/src/ringgrids.md

 ## Visualising RingGrid data

-As only the full grids can be reshaped into a matrix, the underlying data structure of any `AbstractGrid` is a vector.
+As only the full grids can be reshaped into a matrix, the underyling data structure of any `AbstractGrid` is a vector.
 As shown in the examples above, one can therefore inspect the data as if it was a vector.
 But as that data has, through its `<:AbstractGrid` type, all the geometric information available to plot it on a map, RingGrids also exports `plot` function,